GetSherlog/Sherlog-MCP/README.md

 2. `execute_python_code`

 And the rest of the tools are more for supporting the LLM to write the code or call the appropriate cli to complete the task.
+There are some tools for code retrieval based on tree sitter but thats pretty much it.

 For example, installing packages or installing cli.
 Or doing introspection of variables in the ipython shell.